Learning to Infer Parameterized Representations of Plants from 3D Scans: Method

 At inference, the input is an unstructured point cloud $\pointcloud$.
 This input is encoded in $\latentspace$ using the point cloud encoder, and the resulting point is decoded using the recursive decoder as $\lstring = \decoderfunction(\encoderfunctionpoints(\pointcloud))$.

-Errors in the predicted module parameters of the reconstructed L-String can have a propagating effect on the global geometry of the plant reconstruction.
+Errors in the predicted module parameters of the reconstructed L-String can lead to cumulated errors on the plant reconstruction.
 For example, errors in predicting the angle of a stem that is located in the bottom of the plant can lead to deviation in the plant growth axis along the main stem.
-To avoid such deviations, we align the reconstructed plant with the input in an optimization framework.
-We optimize on certain parameters of the stem modules starting from the ones at the bottom of the plant and going up.
-This optimization is done on the angle and length parameters for the Chenopodium album plants, minimizing the one-sided Chamfer Distance from the reconstructed stem to the input point cloud.
-We then optimize on the parameters of the individual leaf modules that define the leaf size and curvature.
-The latter optimization is applied on the leaves in no particular order, minimizing the single directional Chamfer Distance between the reconstructed plant and the input point cloud.
+To avoid such deviations, we align the reconstructed plant with the input in a test-time optimization framework.
+We optimize on parameters of the main stem modules starting from the ones at the bottom of the plant and going up.
+This optimization is done on 3D angle and length parameters.
+We then optimize on the parameters of the petiole modules that define the length and elasticity, and then on the parameters of leaf modules that define the leaf size and curvature.
+All the modules are optimized \wrt the bidirectional Chamfer Distance between the reconstructed plant and the input point cloud, and two optimization iterations from bottom to top are performed.
 This results in a parametric L-String representation $\lstring$ that allows for various downstream phenotyping tasks.
 In this paper, we focus on the following tasks.

-\paragraph{3D Reconstruction} can be solved directly by applying the geometric interpretation rules on $\lstring$ to retrieve the virtual plant 3D scene.
+\textbf{3D Reconstruction} can be solved by applying the geometric interpretation rules on $\lstring$ to retrieve the 3D plant.

-\paragraph{Skeletonization} is solved by applying geometric interpretation rules drawing organ skeletons on $\lstring$.
+\textbf{Skeletonization} is solved by applying geometric interpretation rules on $\lstring$ to reconstruct all stems and optionally main veins of leaves with minimal width.

-\paragraph{Segmentation} is solved by applying geometric interpretation rules on $\lstring$ and by keeping the labels of the organ types.
+\textbf{Segmentation} is solved by applying geometric interpretation rules on $\lstring$ and keeping the labels of the organ types.
 The labels are propagated to $\pointcloud$ by assigning each point in $\pointcloud$ the most frequently assigned label among its $k$ nearest neighbors in the annotated point cloud corresponding to $\lstring$.